 On January 19, 2021, the FERC issued an order directing each ISO/RTO to submit, within 6 months (or before July 19, 2021), a report that provides: (a) a description of its current practices related to each of the following four hybrid resource issues: (1) terminology; (2) interconnection; (3) market participation; and (4) capacity valuation (collectively, the "Issues"); (b) an update on the status of any ongoing efforts to develop reforms related to each of the Issues; and (c) responses to the specific requests for information contained in the order.
 The ISO/RTO Reports, including ISO-NE's, were filed on July 19, 2021.
-Public comments in response to the ISO/RTO reports are due August 18, 2021, although the Energy Storage Association requested a 30-day extension of time, to September 20, 2021, to file comments in response to the ISO/RTO reports (ESA's request is pending as of the date of this Report).
-The FERC will use the reports and comments to determine whether further action is appropriate.
+Public comments in response to the ISO/RTO reports are now due September 20, 2021.
+Thus far, comments have been submitted by the City of New York.

 Hybrid Resources White Paper.
 On May 26, 2021, the FERC issued a white paper that discusses the hybrid resources technical conference, as well as information learned in post-technical conference comments.
 Interested persons were invited to submit comments on the white paper and encouraged to jointly respond to both the white paper and RTO/ISO informational reports where applicable to avoid duplicate comments.
-Comments on the white paper are also due August 18, 2021.
+Comments on the white paper will also be due on September 20, 2021.